Nemo64/meteor-bootstrap/README.md

 ```
 This is because there are many pseudo-classes that `.form-control` has associated with it, but the standard `extend` only finds exact matches.
 To match those pseudo-classes as well, you need to use the `all` keyword.

+### A quirk in `extend`ing
+Using `extend` to include the Bootstrap styles in your stylesheets copies in the styles rather than [adding the selector to the properties you wish to use](http://lesscss.org/features/#extend-feature-reducing-css-size).
+This is a limitation of Meteor since all of the Less files are compiled independently.
+You can get around this if you have one file that has `@import (reference) custom.bootstrap.import.less` first and then explicitly imports every single stylesheet that will depend on Bootstrap (which will all need to end in `.import.less`).
+All of those stylesheets will then be compiled in the same step.

 ## License